zenml-io/zenml-projects/customer-churn/README.md

 Now, you can go to [the localhost URL](http://localhost:8080/#/runs) to see the UI.

-We can fetch the model from the kubeflow pipeline and use it in our Inference pipeline.
-Following diagram shows the flow of the whole pipeline:
+We can fetch the model from Kubeflow Pipelines and use it in our Inference pipeline.
+The following diagram shows the flow of the whole pipeline:
 ![cloudkubeflowstack](_assets/wholekubeflowstack.gif)

 ## Continuous model deployment with Seldon Core